leanprover-community/aesop/design.md

 ## Proposed Integration into Aesop Search

-Currently, Aesop proceeds in three phases when faced with a goal `Γ ⊢ T`:
+Currently, Aesop proceeds in three phases when faced with a goal:

 1. Normalise the goal.
 This means in particular that we run `simp_all`.
 2. Apply safe rules as much as possible.
 (The new goals created during this are also normalised.)
 3. Apply unsafe rules.

+We propose that we split each phase into two subphases: a *forward subphase* in which we apply only forward rules, and a *regular subphase* in which we apply all other rules.

+Note: if we falsify the goal (as discussed below), we have to preserve the saturated context with falsified goal between the norm forward phase and the safe forward phase.
+But maybe we don't need forward norm rules at all.

+Alternatives:

-I propose that we introduce an additional *forward phase* between the normalisation phase (1) and the safe phase (2).
-In this phase, we run exclusively forward rules.
-The functional differences between forward rules and regular rules are:
+1. Introduce a separate *forward phase* between the normalisation phase (1) and the safe phase (2).

-- Forward rules must create exactly one subgoal.
-(We may want to allow zero subgoals as a special case.)
-- Forward rules must not change the goal's target.

-As a result, forward rules are automatically safe (for any sane rule set).
+2. Don't have separate phases at all.

+## Falsifying the Goal

+In a typical saturation-based prover, we negate the target at the start and try to derive a contradiction.
+This is also how `linarith` currently works.
+We can integrate this idea as follows:

+- Negate the target at the start and introduce it.
+- Keep track of which rule applications used the negated target (transitively).
+- At the end of the forward phase, when we haven't found a contradiction, throw away the output hypotheses resulting from rule applications that used the negated target (and throw away the negated target).

+Completeness issue: during the search, we might throw away rule applications that are redundant.
+E.g. when a prior rule application `R₁` produced an output hypothesis `o₁ : O` and a later rule application `R₂` produces `o₂ : O`, we throw away `o₂`.
+However, we should not do this if `o₂` doesn't use the negated target but `o₁` does.

 ## Destruct Rules